stitchdata/docs/_developer-files/connect/api/objects/extractions/get-logs-for-an-extraction-job.md

 # ---------------------------- #
-#  RATE LIMITING & PAGINATION  #
+#        RATE LIMITING         #
 # ---------------------------- #

+# The resource type, applicable to rate limits.
+# Info about this resource/rate limit type lives in: _data/connect/rate-limits
 rate-limit-type: "jobs"
-pagination: "100"

 # -------------------------- #